 Physicians

-Amedco LLC designates this live virtual activity for a maximum of TBD AMA PRA Category 1 Credits™ for physicians.
+Amedco LLC designates this live virtual activity for a maximum of 7.25 AMA PRA Category 1 Credits™ for physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.